ipspace/netlab/docs/module/routing_protocols.md

 * A dictionary with protocol-specific parameters.
 The only recognized parameter is **policy**, which specifies the import [routing policy](generic-routing-policies).

 **Notes:**
+* The **connected** keyword is used to specify connected routes.
 * The source protocol must be active on the node doing route import.
 For example, to import BGP routes into OSPF, both **bgp** and **ospf** configuration modules must be specified on the node.
-* The **connected** keyword is used to specify connected routes.
+* When importing IGP routes into another IGP within a VRF, the source IGP must have at least one parameter set in the VRF (to tell *netlab* the IGP is active within that VRF).
+You could, for example, set ***protocol*.active** to *True*
 * The **routing** configuration module must be active on the node if you want to use **policy** parameter.
 * The routing policy specified in the **policy** parameter must be specified in the global- or node **routing.policy** dictionary.